mongodb/terraform-provider-mongodbatlas/website/docs/guides/Programmatic-API-Key-upgrade-guide-1.10.0.html.markdown

 After applying the changes, review them to ensure everything has worked as expected.
 If you encounter any discrepancies or issues, use your backup to restore the previous state and investigate the cause of the problem before trying again.

 By following these steps, you will be able to upgrade smoothly and efficiently to the new Programmatic API Key workflow for the Terraform MongoDB Atlas Provider introduced in v1.10.0!
-As always if you run into any issues or need to report any bugs feel free to open a new issue on our [GitHub repo](https://github.com/mongodb/terraform-provider-mongodbatlas/issues/new/choose).

 ## Examples
 We provide three examples in the [atlas-api-key folder](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-api-key) (under examples) to help you understand the new changes: